Happy holidays! We want to talk about gifts for gardeners, and help you decide what to get that special gardener in your life.

 If you have plants that you need to transplant, new plants looking for a pot, or you just need some reserves, these 4.7-inch pots have saucers and come in a 4-pack.
 They are nice little pots that look really good and won’t break the bank.

-Here is a set of three ceramic pots in various sizes that each has a bamboo draining tray.
+Here is a set of three ceramic pots in various sizes.
+Each one has a bamboo draining tray so your furniture is safe from water stains and the plant soil will be able to drain.

-A great garden gift is something that will allow the gardener to grow plants all year around.
+A great gift for gardeners is something that will allow the gardener to grow plants all year around.

 When we moved from sunny California to Washington, it was during the summer so my succulent garden transitioned well.
 But as the weather got colder, I started to worry about the health of my succulents.